GiuseppeVizzari/GiuseppeVizzari.github.io/_posts/2024-5-16-The-irresistible-growth-of-bureaucracy.md

   - evaluation
 ---

-Some bits and pieces that you can interpolate, and that - in my opinion - are part of trajectory that you might see as well.
+Some bits and pieces that you can interpolate, and that - in my opinion - are part of a trajectory that you might see as well.

 First of all, I have just received a mail message from the Ministry of University and Research, that is, my employer.
 It states that: